 MNS chief warns befitting reply to rallies against CAA and NRC

-Thackeray appealed to the Central government to give a "free hand to the police for 48 hours to evict infiltrators from Mumbai".
+In his speech, Thackeray appealed to the Central government to give a "free hand to the police for 48 hours to evict infiltrators from Mumbai, as it is useless to ask the state government".
+"The issue of infiltrators is as important as that of drinking water, education and health.
+Pakistani and Bangladeshi infiltrators should be thrown out from the country, and there shouldn't be any compromise on the issue," he told the gathering.

+Apart from illegal Bangladeshi and Pakistani residents, a large number of Nigerians are also staying in Mira-Bhayandar region near Mumbai, where police also cannot enter their colonies, he said.
+Knowing well that his push for the CAA and NRC might create a perception that he was trying to mend fences with the BJP, the MNS chief said, "These days, those who criticize the Union government are being labeled as anti-BJP and those praise it as BJP supporters.
+Isn't there any middle path?"
+The MNS' Hindutva push came nearly two months after the Shiv Sena joined hands with the NCP and Congress to form a government in Maharashtra.

+In early January, the MNS president met with former Maharashtra chief minister and senior BJP leader Devendra Fadnavis.
+Days after, he replaced the old striped flag of the MNS and relaunched it in a new saffron avatar with the royal seal of Chhatrapati Shivaji.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)